yunfanlong/yunfanlong/index.md

 ### To friends at UCSD🔱:

 Growing up at UCSD, I have met many upperclassmen who have helped me become who I am today.
-If you are an undergraduate student at UCSD looking for advice on course recommendations, scheduling, TA/UIA/Tutor applications, and more, please see [here](/advice).
+If you are an undergraduate student at UCSD looking for **advice**, please see [here](/advice).
+If you are looking for some of the **useful resources** at UCSD, please see [here](/resources).

 <!-- <div class="repo p-2 text-center">